jaymzh/kubectl-daemons/README.md

 kubectl-daemons is a kubectl plugin to help with daemonset work.
-When running a kubernetes infrastructure, it is common to do lots of work with deamonsets, but the tools are optimized for other types of k8s objects.
+When running a kubernetes infrastructure, it is common to do lots of work with deamonsets, but the tools are optimized for other workflows where node names aren't particularly important..
 With daemonsets, you often know a node and a DS you care about, and this plugin lets you focus on that.

 Previously you'd do things like: